bitst0rm-pub/Formatter/README.md

 Make sure that you wrap all the configurations into a single root object and copy them from the left-hand to the right-hand pane.<br/>
 Do **not** edit the Default settings in the left-hand pane.
 Any modifications there will be lost when the package is updated.

-The following settings example should give you direction, how to setup Formatter:
+The following settings example should give you direction on how to setup Formatter:

 ```
 {
     // Enable debug mode to view errors in the console; [type: bool]
-    // Any changes will need a restart to get applied.
+    // Any changes might need a restart to get applied.
     "debug": false,

     // Auto open console panel whenever formatting failed; [type: bool]